Rehmannia (Di Huang)

 Meridians: Heart, Kidney, Liver

-Key TCM Actions & Medicinal Uses: Tonifies Blood: blood deficiency, pale, dizziness, palpations and insomnia.
-Irregular menses, uterine bleeding, Post-partum bleeding.
-Nourishes Yin: Kidney Yin deficiency, nocturnal emissions, nigth sweats, steaming bone disorder, wasting and thirsting disorders.
-Nourishes Blood/Tonifies Essence (Jing): low back pain, weakness in lower extremities, lightheadedness, premature greying hair due to blood loss.
+Medicinal Uses: Blood deficiency, pale, dizziness, palpations and insomnia, irregular menses, uterine bleeding, post-partum bleeding, kidney Yin deficiency, nocturnal emissions, night sweats, steaming bone disorder, wasting and thirsting disorders, low back pain, weakness in lower extremities, lightheadedness, premature greying hair due to blood loss.

 Parts Most Frequently Used: Root (Dried, Fresh or Prepared)